rbrellen/intro-to-r/slides/chapter1_01_introduction.md

 # Get to know the iris data frame

-- We prefer to use a data format called a `tibble`, which allows us to print our data frames cleaner.
+- Convert data frames to `tibble`s, which allows us to print cleaner.

 ```r
 # Store iris as a tibble object named df